 From the article:

-I disagree with this sentiment.
-I know straight women, lesbian women, gay men, and straight men who read romance.
-Yes, mostly straight women read heterosexual romances, but we shouldn’t ignore the almost 1/5 of male readers or the other out-lying groups.
-Approximately 50% of consumers of romance are between the ages of 18-45, so yes, many readers are interested in different things than their mothers or grandmothers were....
+I’m afraid I have to disagree with this sentiment.
+I know straight women, lesbians, gay men, and straight men who read romance.
+It is evident that it’s mostly straight women read heterosexual romances.
+However, we shouldn’t ignore almost 1/5 of male readers or the other out-lying groups.
+Approximately 50% of romance readers are between the ages of 18-45, so of course, there are those looking for something different from their mothers or grandmothers....
 Read more “The Evolution of Romance at Harlequin”

 Surrender, Baby was published by Bantam’s Loveswept line and is the last in Suzanne Forster’s Stealth Commandos Trilogy (Loveswept #541 Child Bride & #581 Night of the Panther were the first two installments) about a trio of ex-soldiers turned bounty hunter/mercenaries.
 Although the plots are similar to each other in that separated lovers come together to reignite their passions, I haven’t yet to read them.